Visit iconic places and experience new concepts

 Among these is the Musée Carnavalet, a popular museum dedicated to the history of Paris, which is scheduled to open in spring after more than 3 years of renovation work.
 It will offer mediation and a redesigned 3,900 m² visit, along with rooms for consulting works, documents and archives, as well as areas with workshops for children and adults and spaces for temporary virtual or physical exhibitions.
 The two mansions will also have new event and catering areas.

-Finally, the Maison de Victor Hugo will once again welcome the public this summer for a visit to the exhibition ‘Dans l’intimité du génie’ (‘The Heart of Genius’), showing from June.
+Finally, the Maison de Victor Hugo will once again welcome the public in June for a visit to the exhibition ‘Dans l’intimité du génie’ (‘The Heart of Genius’), showing from June.
 To admire the permanent exhibitions, it will now be necessary to climb the steps of the renovated service stairs, which Victor Hugo used in order to leave the house discreetly.
 Also new, the superb leafy courtyard has a cafe, the perfect spot for a gourmet pause at the end of a visit.